 According to Porch.com:

 “Staying within budget sometimes means compromising on certain things.
-Top-of-the-line materials not only carry a higher material cost, they can often have a higher shipping fee, longer lead time and possibly a higher installation cost.”
+Top-of-the-line materials not only carry a higher material cost, but they can also often have a higher shipping fee, longer lead time, and possibly a higher installation cost.”

 Keep an eye on your home renovation budget as things progress because it’s easy for the dollars to mount up and for things to get out of control.
 This is a time for being financially astute and not giving in to temptation on the spur of the moment.